Documentation

 A "seat" is an instance of a license key.
 A license key can be issued for multiple instances, which we call a seat.
 Here’s a Wikipedia explanation as well.
 We do not use the definition “per user”, because it could be interpreted as a possibility for individual users to use the software on as many machines as they wish, which is not the case.
 We do not use the definition “per machine” either, because with Virtual Machines, the term could be interpreted as a possibility to install it on a single machine and allow an unlimited number of users to use the software, which is not the case either.
 Therefore “per seat” seems to be the adequate definition.

-There are 2 dimensions in our pricing:
+There are two main dimensions to our pricing:

-2) Dedicated vs Concurrent
+2. Dedicated vs. Concurrent

 Professional vs Workgroup

 The Workgroup Edition of Hackolade Studio includes all of the features of the Professional edition, plus a native integration with Git repositories for your data models.
-The Workgroup Edition makes it easy for users who are not so familiar with Git to leverage the tremendous power of this popular tool, to leverage versioning, branching, change tracking, collaboration, peer review, and other related capabilities detailed here.
+The Workgroup Edition makes it easy for users who are not so familiar with Git to leverage the tremendous power of this popular tool, to leverage collaboration, versioning, branching, change tracking, peer review, and other related capabilities detailed here.

 Dedicated vs Concurrent